Digital Nomad Gender Trends in 2025: Why 93% Are Men

 >$1M 2% 1%

 These figures highlight how income differences reflect the gender imbalance in high-paying sectors like tech.
+Additionally, how digital nomads spend their earnings often depends on the cost of living in their chosen destinations, with many allocating funds toward accommodation, coworking spaces, and travel experiences.
 The challenges women face in bridging these gaps will be discussed further in the next section.

 Challenges for Women in Digital Nomadism